travigd/documentation/server/64-bit-index.md

 ---
-title: Rebuilding Indexes
-section: Server
-version: 4.0.2
+outputFileName: index.html
 ---

+# Rebuilding Indexes

 As of version 3.9.0 all future indexes will use 64-bit hashes instead of 32-bit hashes.
 The system will automatically transition from 32-bit to 64-bit by writing all new indexes as 64-bit indexes during the merge process.